-First things first: how do you even know if you’re overspending on groceries?
+So how do you know if you’re overspending on groceries?

 How to Spend Less on Groceries